aherbas3/devAssess24/Schemas.md

   lastName: string // user's last name
   email: string // user's email
-  password: string // user's password used only in level 3 and beyond profilePicture?: string // pointer to user's profile picture in cloud storage --> used in Expert level }
+  password: string // user's password used only in level 3 and beyond }
 ```